betterunion/backend/planning/dataStorage.md

 # users
 top level can be viewed by the user, but not edited directly
 * email
+* `emailVerified`: a boolean if the email has been verified
 * role (user, moderator, admin, ...)
 * time
     * created